NinthTechMC/mcmod/README.md

 # mcmod
-My CLI tool for MC mod projects
+My CLI tool for MC mod projects.

 ## Concept
 This tool keeps the "source files" of the mod in a small, eclipse project that can be imported properly by jdtls, which refuses to work with any gradle project that is slightly different from whatever the "standard" jdtls uses.
 It uses the `mcmod.yaml` config file to copy sources over to a "template" project, and generate metadata and properties to make the project build.

+**I don't recommend anyone using this tool, since it's personalized to my workflows**.
+If you do want to give it a try please go ahead, just know that it's always unstable.

 ## Install
 Prereq: you need these programs for either installing or running the tool: